-Smart Password Manager Grant
+Smart Password Manager In-Kind Grant

-CAMPUS CONSORTIUM GRANT PROGRAM OVERVIEW
+CAMPUS CONSORTIUM IN-KIND GRANT PROGRAM OVERVIEW

-SMART PASSWORD MANAGER SOLUTION OVERVIEW
+SMART PASSWORD MANAGER IN-KIND GRANT OVERVIEW

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?

-- Accredited Higher Education institutions and K-12 schools are eligible to apply.
+- Accredited Higher Education institutions and K-12 Schools are eligible to apply.

 - Institutions are eligible to apply for multiple grants.
 Separate applications are required for each grant pursued.

 - A “Letter of Intent” may be required from executive leadership (i.e. President/CFO/Provost) of your institution.